nataliatesarova/quiz/README.md

 * JavaScript (JS) - used to add interactivity and dynamic functionality to web pages.

 ### Frameworks, Libraries and Programs
-* [Balsamiq](https://balsamiq.com/wireframes/)- used to create the wireframes.
+* [Balsamiq](https://balsamiq.com/wireframes/) - used to create the wireframes.
 * [Github](https://github.com/) - cloud based hosting service to save and store the files for webite.
 * Git - version control system.
 * [Visual Studio Code](https://code.visualstudio.com/) - the website was created using Microsoft Visual Studio Code integrated development environment (IDE).
-* [Favicon Generator](https://www.favicon-generator.org/) -used to incorporate the website favicon
+* [Favicon Generator](https://www.favicon-generator.org/) - used to incorporate the favicon on the website.
 * [Font Awesome](https://fontawesome.com/) - font and icon toolkit.
 * [Google Fonts](https://fonts.google.com/about) - used to importing the fonts on the website.
 * [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) - used for troubleshooting and testing features, and to solve issues with responsiveness and styling.